 Resident ballot requirement

-From 18 July 2018, the Mayor requires any landlord seeking GLA funding for strategic estate regeneration projects which involve the demolition of social homes to demonstrate that they have secured resident support for their proposals through a ballot.
+From 18 July 2018, the Mayor requires any landlord seeking GLA funding for estate regeneration projects which involve the demolition of social homes to show that residents have supported their proposals through a ballot.
 This is to make sure that GLA funding only supports estate regeneration projects if residents have had a clear say in plans and support them going ahead.

 Better Homes for Local People